tvb-sz/serve-swagger-ui/README.md

 # serve-swagger-ui

-A swagger-ui server implemented in go language, Optional support for Google oAuth login authentication.
+A swagger-ui server implemented in go language, Optional support for Google and Microsoft oAuth login authentication.

-After enabling Google oAuth login, you can set the domain of accounts that are allowed to view, or specify exactly which accounts can be used
+After enabling Google or Microsoft oAuth login, you can set the email or email domain to require authorization to browse documents

 ## 1、Install